2023 Best Design & Applied Arts Schools in the Middle Atlantic Region

 On average, design graduates from Carnegie Mellon take out $25,532 in student loans while working on their degree.

-Out of the 92 schools in the Middle Atlantic Region that were part of this year’s ranking, Rensselaer Polytechnic Institute landed the # 2 spot on the list.
-Located in the city of Troy, RPI is a private not-for-profit school with a medium-sized student population.
+A rank of #2 on this year’s list means Rensselaer Polytechnic Institute is a great place for design and applied arts students.
+Located in the small city of Troy, RPI is a private not-for-profit college with a medium-sized student population.

 On average, design graduates from RPI take out $27,000 in student loans while working on their degree.